Syntax

 2 0.69314718055995

-You can also use a conditional for loop where you have to explicitly change the loop control variable within the loop body:
+You can also define a conditional for loop.
+In this case you must explicitly change the loop control variable within the loop body:

 > for x := 1 while ln(x) <= 1 and x <= 10 do